 Politically, France gained little from its involvement in the American Revolution.
 The king and his ministers hoped to regain colonial territory in America – however, their interests were undermined by the Americans, who initiated secret negotiations with the British before the treaty negotiations had started.
 Because of this, France’s only gains in America were the Caribbean island of Tobago and Senegal in western Africa.
 Financially, the French war effort had been funded with new or refinanced loans rather than new taxes.
 The cost of this involvement exceeded one billion livres and left the French treasury with an even greater interest burden.
 Ideologically, France’s elites hailed the American Revolution as a victory for Enlightenment ideals over old world despotism.
 The ‘spirit of America’ filled the clubs and salons; men like Lafayette, Washington and Jefferson were feted as champions of an emerging modern order.
 The new United States became a model for French reformers.
 The political ideas of the Enlightenment – Locke’s natural rights, Rousseau’s popular sovereignty, Montesquieu’s separation of powers – had once been political abstractions, little more than ideas in books.
 But the birth of the United States showed that these ideas could serve as a blueprint for modern government.

 1. The American Revolution (1775-1783) was initiated by British colonists in eastern North America, who sought freedom and independence from British imperial control.

 2. It begun as a political dispute over Britain’s right to levy taxes on its colonists in America.
 The colonists objected to this, citing Enlightenment ideas and the right to political representation.

-3. Some French nobles and elites were fascinated by these events.
+3. Many French nobles and elites were fascinated by these events.
 Though their motives were not always ideological, many French military officers volunteered to enlist and fight with the Americans.

 4. France provided financial support to the Americans and, in 1778, also declared war on Britain.
 France’s involvement in the American Revolutionary War would cost more than one billion livres.